braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/create.md

 ## Step 2: Specify delivery platforms

 Start by choosing which platforms should receive the message.
 Use this selection to limit the delivery of a campaign to a specific set of apps.
-You might choose __Web Browsers__ for an in-browser message encouraging users to download your mobile app to ensure they do not receive the message after already getting your app.
+For example, you might choose **Web Browsers** for an in-browser message encouraging users to download your mobile app to ensure they do not receive the message after already getting your app.
 Because platform selections are specific to each variant, you could try testing message engagement per platform!

-Web Modal with CSS is unique to the Web SDK and can only be used after selecting __Web Browsers__.

 | Platform | Message Delivery |
 |---|---|